Skip to main content

 MCP client

-Install the iZap Analytics MCP server into .mcp.json, plus a TypeScript or Python client.
+Install the iZap MCP server into .mcp.json, plus a TypeScript or Python client.
 See Analytics MCP.

 REST client